tylermaran/frogs-are-friends/README.md

 ## Combat

 - Gonna take a lot of work.
 Ideally there is ground and space combat.
-You can fight for control of a planet, or to defend a planet from an interstellar attack
+You can fight for control of a planet, or to defend a planet from an interstellar attack.
+Probably going to figure out all the resource management stuff before we get into this.

 ## Planets